 do i need planning permission

 Do I Need Planning Permission?
-23 Projects You Can Start Now in 2023 (UK Guide)
+23 Projects To Start in 2024 (UK Guide)

-Apart from the obvious lick of quality emulsion paint or new carpet, have you ever wondered what home improvements you can carry out without going through the expensive and timely process of planning permission?
+Apart from the obvious lick of emulsion paint or new carpet, have you ever wondered what home improvements you do without going through the expensive and time-consuming planning permission process?

-Please note that for listed buildings, the rules may differ from those listed below, and you should always seek advice from your local building control.
-Some rules in Scotland or Northern Ireland may also differ.
-Remember, you must thoroughly research any project and abide by current laws and legislation.
+For listed buildings, the rules may differ from those listed below, so always seek advice from your local building control.
+Rules in Scotland and Northern Ireland may also differ.

 23 Projects That Don’t Require Planning Permission

-Below are the 23 top home improvement projects that don’t require planning permission in the UK:
+Below are 23 popular home improvement projects that don’t require planning permission in the UK:

 man and a woman fitting a new kitchen

-The only exception is if you live in a listed or conservation building that must stay true to its original form.
-In this case, the rules will vary, so check with your local council about what you can and can’t do.
-Otherwise, you can get stuck in with a sander and paint brush!
+The only exception is for listed or conservation buildings that must stay true to their original form.
+Rules vary in this case, so check with your local council about what you can and can’t do.

 2. Removing Internal Walls